cyberbotics/webots/docs/guide/tutorial-8-the-supervisor.md

-## Tutorial 8: The Supervisor (40 Minutes)
+## Tutorial 8: The Supervisor (30 Minutes)

-This tutorial explains how to add and use a [Supervisor](../reference/supervisor.md).

 A [Supervisor](../reference/supervisor.md) is a special type of [Robot](..reference/robot.md) which has additional powers.
-In fact, any [Robot](..reference/robot.md) can be turned into a supervisor by setting the corresponding field called `supervisor` to true.
+In fact, any [Robot](..reference/robot.md) can be turned into a supervisor simply by setting its field named `supervisor` to true.
-A [Supervisor](../reference/supervisor.md) can modify the environment by adding or removing nodes to the scene, it can change their properties by modifying the values of their fields in a programmatic way, allowing for instance to move or setup a robot a certain way and, last but not least, thanks to its unlimited access, it can be used to gather measurements about the state of the simulation as well as its evolution.
+A [Supervisor](../reference/supervisor.md) can modify the environment by adding or removing nodes to the scene, it can change their properties by modifying the values of parameters in a programmatic way, allowing for instance to move or setup a robot a certain way and, last but not least, thanks to its unlimited access, it can be used to gather measurements about the state of the simulation as well as track its evolution.

 This tutorial will explore how to achieve these tasks using a [Supervisor](../reference/supervisor.md).

 ### Setting up the Environment and Adding a Supervisor

-> **Hands-on #1**: Create the environment and add a Supervisor.
+> **Hands-on #1**: The objective is to create the environment and add a Supervisor.
 Create a new project from the `Wizards` menu by selecting the `New Project Directory...` menu item and follow the instructions:
 1. Name the project directory `my_supervisor` instead of the proposed `my_project`.
 2. Name the world file `my_supervisor.wbt` instead of the proposed `empty.wbt`.
 3. Click all the tick boxes, including the "Add a rectangle arena" which is not ticked by default.
 4. In order to have more space, enlarge the arena by setting the size to 10x10 meters by changing the `floorSize` field.
 5. Add a [BB-8](bb8.md) robot to the scene, to do this click the `Add` button ![](images/add-button.png =26x26) and navigate to: `PROTO nodes (Webots projects) / robots / sphero / bb8`.
-6. For the purpose of this tutorial, remove the default controller of BB-8 by clicking the `controller` field, then the `Select` button, and picking `void` from the list.
+6. For the purpose of this tutorial, remove the default controller of [BB-8](bb8.md) by clicking the `controller` field, then the `Select` button, and pick `void` from the list.
 7. Add a simple [Robot](..reference/robot.md) node to the scene, this will become our Supervisor.
 The [Robot](..reference/robot.md) node can be found in the `base nodes` category when clicking the `Add` button.
-To better keep track of it, change the `name` field of this node to `supervisor`.
+To better keep track of it, change its `name` field to `supervisor`.
-8. Despite the name, the node is still currently just a [Robot](../reference/robot.md), to turn this robot into a [Supervisor](../reference/supervisor.md) requires to set its `supervisor` field to "TRUE".
+8. Despite the name change the node is still currently just a [Robot](../reference/robot.md), to turn this robot into a [Supervisor](../reference/supervisor.md) requires to set its `supervisor` field to "TRUE".
 9. Much like a normal robot, the behavior of a supervisor is defined by a controller.
 Add a controller using the `Wizards` menu and select `New Robot Controller..`, selecting the programming language you prefer.
 For this tutorial, Python is the choice, but the code will be provided for all other options.
 Set `supervisor_controller` as the name of the controller and click finish.
-10. Expand once more the [Robot](..reference/robot.md) node, press the `controller` field and click the `select` button in order to give this node the controller we just created, namely pick `supervisor_controller` from the list.
+10. Expand once more the [Robot](..reference/robot.md) node, press the `controller` field and click the `Select` button in order to attribute the controller you just created to the supervisor.
 11. Save the world.

 If you followed these steps, your environment should look like this: